For Susan, Miriam, and Ellen.

 Growing up in a family strongly rooted in Jewish tradition, my mother often encouraged me to make artwork that reflected my culture.
 I resisted, or so I thought.
 The idea of "ritual artwork" felt archaic and detached from contemporary thought and values.
 Meanwhile the body of work I have made throughout my artistic practice has always related to issues around ritual, value, and community—all pillars of my Jewish upbringing.

-It was only after my mother’s passing in November 2014 that I was asked to make my first Ketubah for my brother Jason and his bride Rachel.
+It was only after my mother’s passing in November 2014 that I was asked to make my first Ketubah for my brother Jason and my now sister-in-law Rachel.
 I fell in love with the diverse beauty of Ketubah documents throughout time, and also loved the process of working with the couple to create a meaningful and personalized work of art.

 It is also important that BSP create an opening for individuals who have historically been subjugated or told they did not belong.
 BSP is equally eager to make ketubot and ritual artworks for Jewish, interfaith, LGBTQ, and not Jewish-identifying couples.
+I am always open to exploring new ways of expressing ritual with my clients.
 I do my best to create an inclusive space through the BSP platform, where commonality is found in a willingness to go deep.
 If you have any suggestions that could help in achieving this, please do be in touch.
 I encourage feedback.

 Please be in touch with questions, comments, or suggestions.